bloominstituteoftechnology/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 ## You

-What do you care about?
+Question: What do you care about?

+Answer: Space related things.

-What do you know about?
+Question: What do you know about?

+Answer: Basics of orbital mechanics, rockets, astrology, and the workings of space agencies.

-What decisions do you face?
+Question: What decisions do you face?

+Answer: Questions like how cluttered our orbit might be, the danger of asteroids, or

 ## Seven templates